Play area improvements

 Community Groups being supported on their park projects:

-- St Fillans - work due to start summer 2018
+- St Fillans - work due to start October 2018

 - Auchterarder - Feasibility study completed

-- Wallace Park, Glenfarg - designs to be done late summer 2018
+- Wallace Park, Glenfarg - designs to be done late 2018

 - Braco Ball Court